 FRAME SHIFT BIO-INCUBATOR

-Frame Shift began with the successful model of companies such as Rockend Ltd (now Xap Therapeutics) who have been located in the institute during the past two years and have now expanded significantly as to require expansion to another site.
-Companies in the incubator will have access to space in the MTI environment for 24 months to conduct critical R&D work and successfully grow so that they are ready to scale-up at one of the science parks in Cambridge.
+Frame Shift began with the successful model of companies such as Rockend Ltd (now Xap Therapeutics), who were located in the institute for two years before expanding into another site.
+Companies in the incubator have access to space in the Milner environment for 24 months to conduct critical R&D work and successfully grow so that they are ready to scale-up at one of the science parks in Cambridge.

 Benefits for companies in the Frame Shift Bio-incubator:

 - Potential for interactions with clinicians, researchers and drug discovery scientists at the University and on the biomedical campus.

 - Advice and research input from the Milner’s in-house research groups.

 - Know-how and expertise of representatives of the 12 pharma companies in our Consortium.

 - Membership to an exclusive network of 70+ affiliated global pharma and biotech companies, and access to Milner internal and external events, including the annual Milner Therapeutics Symposium and Pitch Event.

 Avatrial aims to assemble the world’s most comprehensive and scalable multi-dimensional health and disease dataset and interrogate it to transform our understanding of how cancer begins, to improve diagnosis and to develop transformative therapies.
 In disease, Avatrial will routinely collect healthy tissue, cancer tissue and blood samples from patients undergoing surgery and perform state-of-the-art deep multi-omic characterisation of the samples.
 The data will be linked with regularly-updated clinical data for all patients.
 Avatrial will crowdsource longitudinal socio-demographic, environmental, behavioural, physiological (e.g., from wearables) and multi-omic (e.g., from blood, urine and saliva samples) data across ages and races.